ericmjl/bayesian-analysis-recipes/README.md

 - Examples on how to report findings from the MCMC-sampled posterior.

 It is my hope that these recipes will be useful for you!

+## thesis

+My thesis here follows the Pareto principle: a large fraction of real-world problems can essentially be boiled down to a few categories of problems, which have a Bayesian interpretation.